 Saba’s capital was at Marib, a town located in an intensively cultivated area watered by a large reservoir.
 This reservoir, stacked up behind a dam near the town, was the central feature of the kingdom’s irrigation system; it was this which made productive agriculture, and with it urban civilization, possible.

 The kingdom of Saba thrived on the incense trade, which expanded during the first half of the 1st millennium BCE.
-The people of Saba (the Sabeans) seem to have extended their rule over neighbouring communities, who, however, retained a large measure of autonomy: the kingdom seems to have functioned more like a federation of tribes than a centralised state (implied by the designation of Saba in royal inscriptions as “the Sabaeans and associated communities”, and of the king himself as “the unifier”).
+The people of Saba (the Sabeans) seem to have extended their rule over neighboring communities, who, however, retained a large measure of autonomy: the kingdom seems to have functioned more like a federation of tribes than a centralized state (implied by the designation of Saba in royal inscriptions as “the Sabeans and associated communities”, and of the king himself as “the unifier”).
 Each community was represented by an “elder” in a national council, which advised the king.

 Further north, the oasis of Tayma, in the northern Hejaz, emerged briefly into the light of history when the Neo-Babylonian king, Nabonidus (reigned c.
 556–539 BCE), based himself there for 10 years, in one of the more puzzling episodes in ancient history (was a he fleeing from his enemies? on religious retreat?).